jizhang/jizhang.github.com/source/_drafts/deploy-flink-job-cluster-on-kubernetes.md

 ## Kubernetes Playground

 In case you do not already have a Kubernetes environment, one can easily setup a local playground with [minikube][1].
-Take MacOS for example:
+Take MacOS for an example:

 * Install [VirtualBox][2], since minikube will setup a k8s cluster inside a virtual machine.
 * Download the [minikube binary][3], making it executable and accessible from PATH.